Bulat-Ziganshin/FA/ProtoBuf/README.md

 - string/bytes fields can be stored in any type convertible from std::string_view
 - repeated fields can be stored in any container implementing push_back()
 - requires C++17 due to use of std::string_view
+- allows to switch between I32, I64 and VARINT representations for the same field as far as field type keept inside int/zigzag/FP domain; fixed-width integral fields are compatible both with int and zigzag domain

 Support planned for:
 - C++ encoder